Back to Blog Home

 Difference Between Whales and Dolphins

 Looking for fun facts about dolphins and whales?
-Click here to learn about the differences and similarities between dolphins and whales.

 Dolphins and whales are integral members of the marine ecosystem.
 There are so many fascinating similarities between these marine mammals that we often forget their differences.
-To get the full scope on these amazing sea animals, let’s start by talking about the general differences between whale species.
+To get the full scoop on these amazing sea animals, let’s start by talking about the general differences between whale species.

 Family Ties and Physiology